Garrett Hill, Pennsylvania

-Garrett Hill is an unincorporated community in Radnor Township, Pennsylvania approximately 8 miles northwest of Philadelphia.
-The geographic area is located in the portion of the Bryn Mawr, Pennsylvania ZIP code that comprises Rosemont.
-The community is (roughly) bounded by Lancaster Avenue, Conestoga Road, Garrett Avenue and Lowrys Lane.
-Although a strong working class community with blue collar roots, it is located on the Pennsylvania Railroad Main Line.
+Garrett Hill is an unincorporated community in Radnor Township, Delaware County, Pennsylvania, United States, located approximately eight miles northwest of Philadelphia.
+The geographic area is located in the portion of the Bryn Mawr ZIP code that comprises Rosemont.
+The community is roughly bounded by Lancaster Avenue, Lewis Lane, Garrett Avenue and Lowrys Lane, with Conestoga Road acting as the central arterial Road.
+Although a predominantly working class community once with blue collared roots, it is located on the Pennsylvania Railroad Main Line.

 The community is served by its own stop, Garrett Hill station, on the Norristown High Speed Line, formerly the Philadelphia and Western Railway.

 Garrett Hill is mainly a residential community, but also includes a small commercial area (near the intersection of Conestoga Road and Garrett Avenue) consisting of a few bars and other small businesses that serve the community and the student population of nearby Villanova University.

 One of Garrett Hill's traditions is an annual community Fourth of July parade, followed by a free picnic with live music and other entertainment in Clem Macrone Park.

 Garrett Hill's housing stock consists largely of late 19th-century and early-to-mid 20th-century structures, including Victorian, single-family frame and brick duplex homes.

 History

-The 253 acres that make up the heart of Garrett Hill was originally settled by the family of David James and Margaret Mortimer of Llandegley and Glascwm Parises of Radnorshire, Wales who arrived in Pennsylvania on October 28, 1682 on board the sailing ship Bristol Factor that was captained by Roger Drew.
-The Bristol Factor was one of approximately 32 vessels chartered by William Penn between 1681 and 1684 to ferry the Welsh Quakers from various parts of Wales across the Atlantic to Pennsylvania for the purpose of establishing a Welsh Barony for Sir William Penn.
-In 1682 Garrett Hill lay in the heart of what was then known as The Welsh Tract.
-Radnor Township acquired its name because many of the settlers, such as the James family had come directly from Radnorshire, Wales.
+The 253 acres that make up the heart of present-day Garrett Hill were originally settled by the family of David James and Margaret Mortimer of Llandegley and Glascwm Parises of Radnorshire, Wales who arrived in Pennsylvania on October 28, 1682 on board the sailing ship Bristol Factor that was captained by Roger Drew.
+The Bristol Factor was one of approximately 32 vessels chartered by William Penn between 1681 and 1684, to ferry the Welsh Quakers from various parts of Wales across the Atlantic Ocean to Pennsylvania for the purpose of establishing a Welsh Barony for Sir William Penn.

+In 1682, Garrett Hill lay in the heart of what was then known as The Welsh Tract.
+Radnor Township acquired its name because many of the settlers, such as the James family, had come directly from Radnorshire, Wales.

-When the James family arrived in the Fall of 1682, they proceeded to present day Garrett Hill using dead reckoning for the area at that time was still wilderness.
+When the James family arrived in the fall of 1682, they proceeded to present day Garrett Hill using dead reckoning, for the area at that time was still wilderness.
 David James had acquired "rights" to 100 acres where Garrett Hill stands today when he purchased an "indenture" to land in Welshpoole, Wales in the summer of 1682.
 The James family were literally the first inhabitants of Garrett Hill.
-They spent their first winter 1682-1683 living in a cave near present-day Radnor United Methodist Church.
+They spent their first winter, 1682-1683, living in a cave near present-day Radnor United Methodist Church.